 Landlord and tenant in agreement

-At the end of the tenancy, if the landlord and tenant agree on the amount of bond to be paid to each of them, they may jointly apply to the RTBA on a Bond Claim form.
+At the end of the tenancy, if the landlord and tenant agree on the amount of bond to be paid to each of them, they may jointly apply to the RTBA on a bond claim form.
 This form allows the landlord and tenant to specify how much of the bond should be paid to each party.
-If part of the bond is to be paid to the landlord, the tenant must not have signed the form more than seven days before the tenancy agreement ended (s 412).
+It is an offence for a landlord to request or obtain a tenant’s signature on a bond claim form that does not state the amount of money to be paid to each party (s 412).
+Further, if part of the bond is to be paid to the landlord, the tenant must not have signed the form more than seven days before the tenancy agreement ended (s 412).

 It is recommended that parties make a note as to why any amount of the bond is to be paid to the landlord.
 Parties may also wish to consider whether such an agreement is in full and final settlement of all claims in relation to the property, as both parties may still may subsequent compensation claims for various reasons, up to six years after the tenancy has ended.